 Repeat with all frozen cookie balls.
 Top with decorative chocolate, nuts, or melted chocolate squiggles.
 Store in the freezer or fridge.

 *You can fairly easily find GF/DF "Oreos", I used Glutino brand from Walmart.
 They are not paleo and don't have amazing ingredients (refined sugar), but taste great and will probably be preferred if you are sharing them with someone who does not eat paleo.

 For even more simple ingredients that are also Paleo, use Simple Mills Crunchy Double Chocolate cookies.

-I put the cookie measurememt in crumbs, as each box/brand of GF cookies will be different.
+I put the cookie measurement in crumbs, as each box/brand of GF cookies will be different.
 So, smash them in a bag or pulse them to crumbs in your food processor/blender and then measure out the 4 cups of crumbs.
 If you end up with a different amount of crumbs with your cookie brand, it's 1 cup crumbs + 1 oz cream cheese (1:1 ratio).
 Each cup of crumbs + 1 oz cream cheese = about 6 truffles.

 If you have mixed the cream cheese and crumbs in the food processor and it's dry, add a little more cream cheese.
 If it's too moist (not clumping into a non-sticky ball), add more cookie crumbs.
 When the texture is right, it should be moist but not sticky.